As part of the Chelmsford City Growth Package, Essex Highways is delivering a new scheme on Broomfield Road.

 Currently, there is an on-road advisory cycle lane which needs improving due to substantial use, particularly during morning and evening peak times.

-We plan to provide a high quality, flagship cycle route through the installation of hybrid cycle tracks, where cyclists are separated from pedestrians and the carriageway.
+We plan to provide a high quality, flagship cycle route through the installation of light segregation measures.
 These cycle tracks are proposed for Broomfield Road between the city centre and Patching Hall Lane and will provide links to the existing cycle network across the city.